 Click here to learn more.

-Is your female dog suddenly dribbling urine in her sleep or even while she's climbing stairs?
+dog suddenly dribbling urine in her sleep or even while she's climbing stairs?
 If so, she may be suffering from urinary incontinence, which commonly affects middle-aged and older spayed female dogs.

 And although many owners simply assume that incontinence signifies an untreatable, age-related change, it turns out that it is often an easy problem to solve.